AvirukthGT/revenue-optimization-engine/README.md

 ### 1. Schema Validation (Pydantic)
 *   **Strict Typing:** The backend acts as a gatekeeper, enforcing data types for all API inputs using Pydantic models.
-*   **Validation Rules:** Logic rules—such as ensuring `price` is positive and `category` matches known inventory—prevent bad data from ever reaching the model.
+*   **Validation Rules:** Logic rules, such as ensuring `price` is positive and `category` matches known inventory, prevent bad data from ever reaching the model.

 ### 2. Model Guardrails (XGBoost)
 *   **Monotonicity:** We enforce `(-1, -1)` constraints on price features.
 This hard-codes the economic reality that as price increases, demand should generally decrease or stay flat, preventing the model from making nonsensical high-price recommendations.